Voted Best Personal Injury Law Firm By Georgia Lawyers

 Led by Matt Wetherington, a Georgia Super Lawyer with over $100 million in verdicts, our firm has helped countless Atlantans recover after devastating accidents.
 We proudly serve our community, from College Park to Brookhaven, with compassion and determination.

 These injuries carry steep costs, medical bills, lost wages, and emotional strain add up quickly.
 In Georgia, you can seek compensation for economic losses (e.g., medical expenses) and non-economic damages (e.g., pain and suffering) under O.C.G.A. § 51-12-5.
 We fight to ensure every aspect of your suffering is fully addressed.
+An experienced head-on collision accident attorney can help victims secure justice and compensation.

 What to Do After a Head-On Collision in Atlanta, GA